 CORRESPONDING AUTHOR: Etienne Yergeau

-KEYWORDS: Metagenomics, Bacteria, 16S rRNA gene, Amplicon sequencing, Next-generation sequencing, benchtop sequencers.
+KEYWORDS: Metagenomics, Bacteria, 16S ribosomal RNA gene, Amplicon sequencing, Next-generation sequencing, benchtop sequencers.

 SHORT ABSTRACT:

 Characterizing microbial community has been a longstanding goal in environmental microbiology.
-Next-generation sequencing methods now allows for the characterization of microbial communities at an unprecedented depth with minimal cost and labor.
-We detail here our approach to sequence bacterial 16S rRNA genes using a benchtop sequencer.
+Next-generation sequencing methods now allow for the characterization of microbial communities at an unprecedented depth with minimal cost and labor.
+We detail here our approach to sequence bacterial 16S ribosomal RNA genes using a benchtop sequencer.

 LONG ABSTRACT:

 One of the major questions in microbial ecology is “who is there?”
-This question can be answered using various tools, but one of the long-lasting gold standards is to sequence the 16S rRNA gene.
-This has been traditionally carried out by PCR amplification and cloning followed by Sanger sequencing.
+This question can be answered using various tools, but one of the long-lasting gold standards is to sequence 16S ribosomal RNA gene amplicons generated by domain-level PCR reactions amplifying from genomic DNA.
+Traditionally, this was performed by cloning and Sanger (capillary electrophoresis) sequencing of PCR amplicons.
 The advent of next-generation sequencing has tremendously simplified and increased the sequencing depth for 16S rRNA gene sequencing.
 The introduction of benchtop sequencers now allows small labs to perform their 16S rRNA sequencing in-house in a matter of days.
-Here, we detail our approach for 16S rRNA gene amplicon sequencing using a benchtop next-generation sequencer.
+Here, an approach for 16S rRNA gene amplicon sequencing using a benchtop next-generation sequencer is detailed.
 The environmental DNA is first amplified by PCR using primers that contain sequencing adapters and barcodes.
 They are then coupled to spherical particles via emulsion PCR.
 The particles are loaded on a disposable chip and the chip is inserted in the sequencing machine after which the sequencing is performed.
 The sequences are retrieved in fastq format, filtered and the barcodes are used to establish the sample membership of the reads.
 The filtered and binned reads are then further analysed using publically available tools.
-An example analysis where the reads were classified in the bacterial taxonomy using Mothur is given.
+An example analysis where the reads were classified with a taxonomy-finding algorithm within the software package Mothur is given.
 The method outlined here is simple, inexpensive and straightforward and should help smaller labs to take advantage from the ongoing genomic revolution.

 INTRODUCTION:

 Metagenomic sequencing is a very powerful technology as it targets the entirety of the genetic information contained in an environmental sample.
 There are different flavors of metagenomic sequencing, including shotgun sequencing, large-insert libraries and amplicon sequencing.
-Amplicon sequencing offers the advantage of being relatively inexpensive, straightforward and able to produce reads from a single genomic region that can be generally aligned.
-However, since it is based on PCR, it has all the biases related to incomplete specificity, incomplete coverage and primer biases, which makes this approach semi-quantitative at best.
-Several genomic regions can be targeted for amplicon sequencing including functional genes, but the most popular options are to use marker genes such as the 16S rRNA gene to generate a community profile.
-Traditionally, 16S rRNA gene sequencing was carried out using labour-intensive techniques that included cloning in E. coli, colony picking followed by Sanger sequencing on the isolated plasmids, and, consequently, most studies analyzed less than 100 clones per sample.
+Amplicon sequencing offers the advantage of being relatively inexpensive, fast and able to produce reads from a single genomic region that can be generally aligned.
+In addition, the data analysis workflow for amplicon sequencing is mostly standardized.
+However, since it is based on PCR, it has all the biases related to incomplete specificity, incomplete coverage and primer biases 1,2, which makes this approach semi-quantitative at best.
+Several genomic regions can be targeted for amplicon sequencing including functional genes, but the most popular options are to use marker genes such as the 16S ribosomal RNA gene to generate a community profile.
+Traditionally, 16S rRNA gene amplicon sequencing was carried out using labour-intensive techniques that included cloning in E. coli, colony picking and plasmid extraction followed by Sanger sequencing on the isolated plasmids, and, consequently, most studies analyzed fewer than 100 clones per sample.
 Next-generation sequencing brought two major advances: massive parallelization of the sequencing reactions and, most importantly, clonal separation of templates without the need to insert gene fragments in a host.
-This has simplified tremendously the sequencing of 16S rRNA gene amplicons, which is now back as a routine feature of many environmental microbiology studies, resulting in a “renaissance” for 16S rRNA gene amplicon sequencing 1.
+This has simplified tremendously the sequencing of 16S rRNA gene amplicons, which is now back as a routine feature of many environmental microbiology studies, resulting in a “renaissance” for 16S rRNA gene amplicon sequencing 3.